datakurre/automation-playground/docs/mockoon/index.md

 # Exercise: API consuming robot

-This exercise continues to iterate on top of the [the previous exercise](../email/index.md) by replacing the {bpmn}`../bpmn/user-task` with a new {bpmn}`../bpmn/robot-task` Robot Famework service task for fetching the participants and their achievements from an API instead.
+Also this exercise continues to iterate on top of the [the previous exercise](../email/index.md) by replacing the {bpmn}`../bpmn/user-task` with a new {bpmn}`../bpmn/robot-task` Robot Famework service task for fetching the participants and their achievements from an API instead.

 ```{bpmn-figure} create-certificate
 {download}`create-certificate.bpmn`